sradics/digital-garden/_notes/How to Take Smart Notes.md

 We check if what we understood from a text is really in the text by having our understanding in written form in front of our eyes. — location: [2009](kindle://book?action=open&asin=B09V5M8FR5&location=2009) ^ref-14518

 ---
-We learn to focus on the gist of an idea by restricting ourselves in terms of space.
-We can make it a habit to always think about what is missing when we write down our own ideas. — location: [2010](kindle://book?action=open&asin=B09V5M8FR5&location=2010) ^ref-16567
+We learn to focus on the gist of an idea by restricting ourselves in terms of space. **We can make it a habit to always think about what is missing when we write down our own ideas**. — location: [2010](kindle://book?action=open&asin=B09V5M8FR5&location=2010) ^ref-16567

 ---
 And we can practice asking good questions when we sort our notes into the slip-box and connect them with other notes. — location: [2011](kindle://book?action=open&asin=B09V5M8FR5&location=2011) ^ref-4166